Published on 9th of January 2018

 Who is this guy?

-There's a depressingly high chance that we've never met before — which is a bloody shame.
+There's a depressingly high chance that we've never met before — which is a real shame.

 For some context: I come from dynamically typed languages like Python and PHP.